 Freedom to Explore

 With so many amazing food choices in New Zealand it’s important to stay active to counterbalance your endless bakery options.
 Hiking, swimming holes and biking are just a few options available on your caravan adventure.
-Including mountain bikes on your Wilderness motorhome not only offers some independence for your teens, but a great way to explore each town and even a ride to dinner.
+Including a bike rack on your Wilderness motorhome not only offers some independence for your teens, but a great way to explore each town and even a ride to dinner.
 If you enjoy mountain biking, New Zealand offers some of the most scenic trails and single tracks anywhere.

 Scientifically Fun!